AraHaan/ZLIB.NET/readme.txt

 NOTICE: This repository is not maintained, it is simply a mirror of the original library from ComponentAce.
 For an active fork, try https://github.com/Elskom/zlib.managed/

-zlib.managed has since been archived as a bug in compression/decompression happens that does not happen when doing manual p/invokes.
+zlib.managed has since been archived as a bug in compression/decompression has been identified to happen that does not happen when doing manual p/invokes.
+This bug also happens in the original ZLIB.NET as well.
 As such for .NET 8+ I recommend to use the ZlibSharp nuget package instead which also adds in simplified ZlibEncoder and ZlibDecorer types that operate on System.Memory.Span's for performance.

 ZLIB.NET: README
 ==================================================